#MeghanMarkle Has Passed The Critical #Corgi Test

 “It’s incredible, to be able to meet her through [Harry’s] lens.
 Not just with his honor and respect for her as the monarch, but the love that he has for her as his grandmother.
 All of those layers have been so important to me… She’s an incredible woman.”

 Prince Harry and Prince William have often complained about the Queen’s Welsh Corgis and all of their “yapping,” according to Vogue.
 Prince Harry was shocked that there was no barking when they met his fiancee, Meghan Markle.
+“Just wagging tails,” he said.

 Prince William has said in the past that he doesn’t know how Queen Elizabeth lives with the Welsh Corgis and their loud barks.